DataBiosphere/azul/.github/PULL_REQUEST_TEMPLATE/gitlab.md

 - [ ] Verified background migrations for `dev.gitlab` are complete
 - [ ] Verified background migrations for `anvildev.gitlab` are complete
+- [ ] Verified background migrations for `anvilprod.gitlab` are complete
 - [ ] Verified background migrations for `prod.gitlab` are complete
 - [ ] Actually approved the PR
 - [ ] Labeled connected issue as `no demo`